Table of Contents

 What Is Hydrocodone’s Mechanism of Action?

-This analgesic binds with opioid receptors in the brain that control pain, which is how the drug provides relief for those who are in pain.
-The opioid receptors are the areas of the brain responsible for reward.
-The body produces chemicals that bind to the opioid receptors naturally to block pain, calm the body, act as an antidepressant, and slow breathing.
+This analgesic binds with opioid receptors in the brain to diminish the sensation of pain.
+Activation of opioid receptors is also associated with increased dopamine activity in regions of the brain responsible for reward.
+The body produces its own substances that bind to the opioid receptors naturally to block pain, calm the body, act as an antidepressant, and slow breathing.

 The body doesn’t produce enough of these substances naturally for someone to get high or to relieve a substantial amount of pain, but when additional substances are introduced and bind to these receptors, these effects are possible.